 For The Period Of: GE Will Replace: One Year From the date of the original purchase Any part of the microwave oven which fails due to a defect in materials or workmanship.
-During this full one-year warranty, GE will also provide, free of charge, all labor and in-home service to replace the defective part.
-Nine Years For the second through the tenth year from the date of original purchase The magnetron tube, if the magnetron tube fails due to a defect in materials or workmanship.
-During this nine-year limited warranty, you will be responsible for any labor or in-home service costs.
+During this limited one-year warranty , GE will also provide, free of charge , all parts and service labor to repair or replace the defective part.
+Nine Years For the second through the tenth year from the date of original purchase The magnetron tube , if the magnetron tube fails due to a defect in materials or workmanship.
+During this nine-year limited warranty , you will be responsible for any labor or in-home service costs.

-For the above limited warranty: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
+For each of the above warranties: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
 In-home service is also available, but you must pay for the service technician's travel costs to your home.